candideu/Logseq-Demo-Graph/pages/Quick Start.md

 	- ((6494c06d-2a0b-4e17-8e9d-f58d403759e1))
 	- ((64951c3c-37fb-4c67-8ad6-9a61e55e7143))
 	-
-	- *(click on one a title above to open the section separately, or scroll down to view everything at once)* collapsed:: true
+	- *(click on one of the titles above to open its section separately, or scroll down to view everything at once)* collapsed:: true
 		- ![TOC demo](https://i.imgur.com/B27AVSa.mp4)
 -